 If you’re as big a pasta fan as my family is, you have probably faced this dilemma at least once: red sauce or white?
 On one hand, alfredo is rich, creamy and delicious.
 But marinara is a robust, classic comfort food.
 Fortunately, you don’t have to choose.
 This tomato creamy chicken pasta recipe combines the best of both worlds with its creamy tomato sauce.
 It’s a wonderful combination that is sure to win and become a family favorite.

 I also like this recipe because it doesn’t dirty up a ton of dishes.
 This homemade sauce is pretty simple, but unlike some store bought sauce, it isn’t packed with sugar, salt or preservatives.
 Plus, anytime I can serve my family leafy green veggies and lean protein in one meal, I’m a happy mama.
 Spinach is one of my favorite vegetables because it’s rich in vitamins and minerals but has a relatively mild flavor compared to its green counterparts.

 Why You’ll Love This Creamy Tomato Chicken Pasta

 • Lean Green Protein – Chicken breast is low in fat and packed with protein.
 Fresh spinach is high in fiber and iron.
 These health factors combined with this dish’s yum factor make this recipe a win for everyone.

 • Prep Squad – This dish works great for meal prepping, as it will last a few days in the refrigerator, and up to two months in the freezer.
 It’s a great option if you’re looking to make a recipe ahead of time.

-First, prepare the penne according to box instructions.
-Drain and set aside.
+First, prepare the penne according to package instructions.
+Drain and set aside the cooked pasta.

 Next, in a large saucepan, melt butter over medium-high heat.
 Sautee chicken until browned and cooked through.
 (About 2-3 minutes per side.)
 Remove from pan and set aside.